Is Zayn Malik Living Together With Girlfriend Gigi Hadid?

 Zayn and Hadid have been dating since 2015 and there have been rumors that the singer/songwriter proposed to his 21-year-old girlfriend but she turned down his proposal.
 This has led to a lot of confusion considering that the Victoria’s Secret Model was recently spotted with a diamond engagement ring on her finger.

-“She’s only 21 and doesn’t feel ready” One of the insiders close to the young couple disclosed.
+“She’s only 21 and doesn’t feel ready,” one of the insiders close to the young couple disclosed.

 Zayn out in Mew York City last night!!#ZaynMalik #Zayn #IDontWannaLiveForever #BRITVIDZAYN pic.twitter.com/gtXfeDxVYs